GLOBAL MARKETS-Stocks end worst quarter in four years on upbeat note

 The dollar got a lift from American private-sector jobs

-year's end.
-The euro fell on a report euro zone inflation had
+come in 2015, while the euro fell back on a report euro zone

 U.S. private employers added 200,000 jobs in September,